GIS provides a transdisciplinary programme of internationally-oriented education to foster the development of the whole

-Our goal is to become a leading IB World School, offering the IB Primary Years Programme (PYP) as well as the IB Middle Years Programme (MYP).
+Our goal is to be a leading IB World School, offering the IB Primary Years Programme (PYP) as well as the IB Middle Years Programme (MYP).

 In order to become authorized by the IB, among other requirements, schools need to prove that they have established a curriculum that is in line with IB guidelines and requirements.
-Therefore, we are already implementing a curriculum that have designed in accordance with IB expectations.
+Therefore, we are implementing a curriculum that have designed in accordance with IB expectations.

 Aware of the fact that some students may need to move to the Norwegian system, we offer Norwegian language classes with a view to maintaining a high standard of speaking, reading and writing skills.

 The learner profile provides a vision of education throughout the school.
 IB learners strive to be: